 “The management of the Internet encompasses both technical and public policy issues and should involve all stakeholders and relevant intergovernmental and international organizations.
 In this respect, it is recognized that:

 Policy authority for Internet-related public policy issues is the sovereign right of States.
-They have rights and responsibilities for international Internet-related public policy issues, complemented by relevant legislation being enacted by appropriate law-making bodies (including Parliaments, etc.).
+They have rights and responsibilities for international Internet-related public policy issues.

 The private sector has had, and should continue to have, an important role in the development of the Internet, both in the technical and economic fields.